What Science is NOT

 6. It's not a process

 Science is a process that can only produce "possible"

 phenomena.
 These are never absolute certainties, but many are fully acceptable for all practical purposes; they work.
 With new information,

 tools, or approaches, earlier findings (theories, or even facts)

-can be replaced by new findings.
+can be replaced by more accurate findings.

 7. It's not a process

-which can always be relied upon due to its total objectivity
+that can always be relied upon due to its total objectivity

 and internal self-correction.

 Science can be done poorly, just like any other human